elixir-lang/elixir-lang.github.com/getting-started/debugging.markdown

 ## Debugger

 For those who enjoy breakpoints but are rather interested in a visual debugger, Erlang/OTP ships with a graphical debugger conveniently named `:debugger`.
-Let's define a module:
+Let's define a module in a file named `example.ex`:

 ```elixir
 defmodule Example do